-Adult Basic Education
+Basic Education for Adults

-Adult Basic Education in Washington State
+Basic Education for Adults in Washington State

 A range of instructional services are available to adults, 16 years of age and older, with academic skills below the high school completion level or in need of increased English language skills in order to succeed in their communities.
-Adult basic education develops skills in reading, writing, math, speaking/listening in English, GED and Adult High School preparation, and basic computer literacy.
-Washington’s nationally recognized and highly innovative I-BEST programs allow ABE students to transition quickly into certificate and degree programs so they are able to secure living wage positions in the workforce and access higher levels of education.
+BEdA programs develop skills in reading, writing, math, speaking/listening in English, and basic computer literacy.
+Washington’s nationally recognized and highly innovative I-BEST programs allow BEdA students to transition quickly into certificate and degree programs so they are able to secure living wage positions in the workforce and access higher levels of education.